 How Biocharacteristics Improves HealthThis method restores function by:

-Treatment HypothesisThe biocharacteristics theory of medicine has value if treating categories of "bodily processes" leads to improved health outcomes when compared with the benefits, costs, and accessibility of other modalities.
+Treatment HypothesisThe biocharacteristics theory of medicine has value if "classifying and treating categories of bodily phenomena" leads to improved health outcomes when compared with the benefits, costs, and accessibility of other modalities.

 LimitationsSome factors cannot be cured by simply recalibrating a person's biocharacteristics.
 In these cases, biocharacteristic therapy can be palliative.
 For example:

-List of Fundamental (Simple) BiocharacteristicsHere is a list of most common biocharacteristics recognized across various medical traditions that use this theory:
+List of Fundamental (Simple) BiocharacteristicsSee the complete list of biocharacteristics recognized across various the medical traditions.

-List of Complex (Derived) BiocharacteristicsBiocharacteristics often have a functional relationship with each other.
-For example, dryness creates degeneration, heat softens and causes penetration of tissues, oily foods cause heaviness, etc. Because of these functional relationships, simple biocharacteristics frequently appear in predictable combinations, giving the practitioner insight and perspective into pathogenesis of disorders.
-Practitioners record these combinations and study them.
-These subtypes are typically classified by biocharacteristics.
-Here are some examples:
+For example, dryness creates degeneration, heat softens and causes penetration of tissues, oily foods cause heaviness, etc. Because of these functional relationships, simple biocharacteristics often mutate in common, predictable combinations.

 Recognizing BiocharacteristicsThe presence of a biocharacteristic is known by observable signs and symptoms.
 For example, a red rash is a sign of heat.
 Pale or blue skin is a sign of coldness.
 When a practitioner sees many signs of a biocharacteristic, the practitioner may conclude the biocharacteristic is aggravated systemically.

 Classifying DiseaseIn a consultation, a practitioner will assess the overall constitution in terms of biocharacteristics.
-The practitioner will then review various signs and symptoms to determine a primary diagnosis.
-Having a primary diagnosis, the practitioner further specifies one of several common subtypes - according to the pathogenesis of the disorder.
+The practitioner will then review various signs and symptoms to determine cause and effect relationship (pathogenesis) back to one or more root causes.
+This analysis of pathogenesis helps differentiate a primary diagnosis into one or more subtypes.
 For example, in Ayurveda there are 8 types of fevers.
-Note how each "type of fever" is expressed as a combination of biocharacteristics.
+Note how each cause and effect is expressed in biocharacteristics terms.